SushiLab/IMB_Amplicon_Pipeline/README.md

 The parameters needed to start the pipeline can be estimated with the `estimate_parameters.py` script.
 The script will take 5000 reads from each sample in your dataset and

-- will detect the correct primer,
+- Will detect the correct primer.
-- will estimate the minimal length of R2 and R1 reads,
+- Will estimate the minimal length of R2 and R1 reads.
-- will test how many sequences pass the quality control using different values for `maxee`
+- Will test how many sequences pass the quality control using different values for `maxee`.
-- and will check whether there is an issue with `N` bases
+- And will check whether there is an issue with `N` bases.

 The example below should the output for a test dataset.
 It looks like we use the 515/806 primers.
 The required read length of R1 is 161 (121 for R2) and there seems to be no issues with `N`.
 Using the default value `2` for the `maxee` parameter will keep ~95% of the sequences.